smruthisreshta/Major-Project/README.md

-# Major-Project
 # 🔍 AI-Based Digital Evidence Extraction System

 ## 📌 Overview

-This project focuses on building an AI-powered system for **digital evidence extraction and analysis**.
-It combines text processing, OCR (Optical Character Recognition), and forensic analysis techniques to identify meaningful insights from digital data such as documents, images, and social media content.

-The system is designed to assist in **cybercrime investigations, digital forensics, and online safety monitoring** by automating the extraction and classification of relevant information.
+This project presents a **proof-of-concept AI-based digital evidence extraction system** designed for cybercrime and digital forensic investigations.

+The system demonstrates how investigators can analyze **digital text and image data (tweets, chats, memes, etc.)** to identify harmful, abusive, or suspicious content.

+⚠️ **Important Note:**
+Currently, the system operates on benchmark datasets (e.g., cyberbullying tweets) to validate the AI pipeline.
+In a real-world forensic scenario, the system is intended to analyze **data from a specific suspect’s profile (e.g., exported chats, posts, or messages)**.

 ---